 Dog free zones

-Unfortunately there is no access to the Petworth House from the park and we recommend if visiting as a group that members take it in turns to visit Petworth House via the Pleasure Grounds through the Park Gate.
+There is no direct access to the Petworth House from the park and we recommend if visiting as a group that members take it in turns to visit Petworth House via the Pleasure Ground through the Park Gate.
 Please be aware this is a pay for entry point and you will be asked to pay at the nearest Reception or have your National Trust card available to scan.

 Food and Beverage